omkadam26/elansolAssignment/elansol/client/README.md

+It is not possible to import the all files mannually thats why i compressed them and sending zip file

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.